kubernetes/enhancements/keps/sig-node/0753-sidecarcontainers.md

 ## Non-Goals

 This proposal doesn't aim to:
  * Allow a multi-level ordering of containers start/stop sequence.
-IOW, only two levels are deinfed: "sidecar" or "standard" containers.
-It is not a goal to have more than these two levels.
+Only two types are defined: "sidecar" or "standard" containers.
+It is not a goal to have more than these two types.
  * Model startup/shutdown dependencies between different sidecar containers
  * Change the pod phase in any way, with or without this feature enabled
  * Reimplement an init-system alike semantics for pod containers